ehwest/mdn_qms/source/Quality_Manual/README.md

         3.  **This device is not intended to replace self-monitoring practices advised by a physician.**

+## Change Control

-This conveniently enables all users of the Quality Management System data procesing tools to determine whether or not they have an exact copy of all of the applicable documents.
+The change control mechanism built into the QMS system, particularly the github repository service, enables all users of the Quality Management System data procesing tools to determine whether or not they have an exact copy of all of the applicable documents.
 It also enables convenient read-only access to all incremental changes to any file that is part of the Quality Management System electronic record set.
 This ensures compliance with FDA Part 11 regulations for audit trail capabilities.

-## Change Control

 Each and every one of the Quality System folder names and the files within each such folder, and their links to other specific QMS folders within the Quality Management System repository,  altogether completely describe the Medical Data Networks LLC Quality Management System.